bdcrops/module-ordernotes/README.md

 # Magento2x OrderNotes

-This module is used as a OrderNotes for all BDCrops Magento 2 extensions. we have built a small, but functional, order notes module.
+This module is used as a OrderNotes for Magento 2 extensions. we have built a small, but functional, order notes module.
 This allowed us to familiarize ourselves with an important aspect of customizing the checkout experience.
 The gist of this lies in understanding the checkout_index_index layout handle, the JavaScript